YngvarrM/terraform-provider-onepassword/docs/resources/group.md

 * `name` - (Required) group name.

+* `incognito` - (Optional) Terraform will automatically remove your user from this resource after creation.

 ## Attribute Reference

 In addition to the above arguments, the following attributes are exported: